Essential Teak Terms to Know

 Weathering – the natural process by which wood ages, changing in both chemical composition and appearance.
 Teak, when weathered, changes from its original golden hue to a distinctive silvery gray.

-Now that you’re a veritable armchair teak expert, the next step for a savvy teak investor is to seek out further information.
+Now that you’re a veritable armchair teak expert and understand all the teak terms, the next step for a savvy teak investor is to seek out further information.
 We’re always happy to answer questions, so get in touch with us if you’d like more information on investing in hardwoods just like the top 1%.
 If you’d like a more hands-on experience (and an excuse for a tropical vacation), ask us about visiting an actual teak plantation in Nicaragua or Panama.
 You’re sure to be impressed.